Quantum Geometric Helical Superconductivity: Minimal Quantum Metric

-\PRLsectionheader{Appendix B: Minimal Quantum Metric} The $V(q)$ are free parameters, and $\Omega^{(2)}$ must be minimized with respect to this choice.
+The $V(q)$ are free parameters, and $\Omega^{(2)}$ must be minimized with respect to this choice.
 However, it turns out that this minimization is perfectly equivalent to a different minimization problem that can be expressed purely in terms of quantum geometry, known as finding the minimal quantum metric.
 This fact was first identified in Ref.~\onlinecite{MinQuantMetric}.

 We begin, for simplicity, from \cref{eq:apx-preminQM} and consider the simplest case of time-reversal-symmetric energy-degenerate bands.
 In this case, the interesting part of the calculation is the trace $\Tr[P_k V(q)P_{k+q}V(q)^\dagger]$, which contributes to the free energy with a minus sign and so must be maximized.